Below you can find more information about our Therapy Services

 It's good to know what mental health benefits your insurance provides.

-They’ll contact both you and me before your first appointment so we’ll know what to expect.
+They’ll contact me before your first appointment so we’ll know what to expect.